Hot tubs and Pregnancy

 If the body also overheats due to extreme heat, the blood pressure is lowered while there is not enough oxygen reaching the brain, which causes feelings of dizziness or even fainting.

-5. Safety recommendations
+7. Safety recommendations

-6. Know when to avoid a hot tub
+8. Know when to avoid a hot tub

 Refrain from exposure to a hot tub during your first trimester, as a raised core body temperature could negatively affect the formation (“organogenesis”) of the embryo’s spine.

-You also should avoid soaking in a hot tub when you have any chronic health conditions, pregnancy complications or an already elevated body temperature.
+You also should avoid soaking in a hot tub when you have any chronic health conditionspregnancy complications or an already elevated body temperature.

 Keep hydrated